kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise4.rst

       :align: center

 .. note::  3: The level of paramagnetism (brightness of the different deep gray matter structures) is also not exactly the same in the two maps...
-While this gets more stable as more advanced methods are used, one should avoid comparing QSM values obtained from different recosntruction pipelines!
+While this gets more stable as more advanced methods are used, one should avoid comparing QSM values obtained from different reconstruction pipelines!

 Finally you can appreciate the difference between the R2* and Star QSM recosntruction.
 Points to note: